 The past six months have been quite the journey.
 Six months ago I stood on a stage in a campground amphitheater looking surrounded by mountains saying “I do forever” to my now husband.
 Some possibly bad weather was imminent and the temperature was already colder than expected for the day.
 It was mere minutes after our wedding ceremony ended that the heavy rain came.
 It’s funny now six months since that day, here I am thinking on what I have learned and what I can share.

-For anyone that knows me well, knows that I think deeply and process even the simplest of things to see what I can gain from that specific event, experience, conversation, movie, or whatever else, no matter how trivial.
+For anyone that knows me well, knows that I think deeply and process even the simplest of things to see what I can gain from that specific event, experience, conversation, movie, or whatever else, no matter how trivial; I want to learn what God is teaching me from everything.
 I think of my wedding day and how incredible it was truly.
 Everything mostly went to plan.
 The rain changed some things that we just had to adapt to and move forward in spite of but it didn’t ruin anything.
 And the more I think of what these first married months look like, I think of the rain and weather we dealt with for not just our wedding but also our mini honeymoon.
 We got snowed out of the Grand Canyon- me for the second time!
 We had a flight excursion planned that was canceled due to the harsh conditions.
 We couldn’t hike Bryce Canyon because the snow was too deep for plows.

 What a beautiful picture of marriage though.
 You can make plans, you can have dreams.
 None of that is bad.
 But life will happen and you have to choose to adapt and move forward or you’ll just be stuck or totally miss out.
 Granted, we haven’t had some major life altering event happen yet in our marriage, but I can tell you that these six months of marriage have surely not been without great challenge.
 I can definitely attest to the fact that if you let the difficult moments defeat you, you will be miserable and miss out on so much that God has for you.